- Research at Western

 Why is the Western Sydney University Greenhouse unique?

 The nearest known equivalent greenhouse research facility is located in The Netherlands,at the Wageningen University Greenhouse Horticulture Research Institute (WUR).
-To ensure a state-of-the-art Facility design, Western Sydney University has partnered with experts from WUR, Dr JC (Sjaak) Bekker and Dr Silke Hemming, for consultation and advice as to the most appropriate design and construction for the University Greenhouse Research Education and Training Facility.
+To ensure a state-of-the-art Facility design, Western Sydney University has partnered with experts from WUR, Dr JC (Sjaak) Bekker and Dr Silke Hemming, for consultation and advice as to the most appropriate design and construction for the University Greenhouse RETF.
 This partnership with WUR creates an opportunity for Western Sydney University to position itself as a national leader in greenhouse horticulture research and education.
 This partnership will include staff and student exchanges, joint supervision of postgraduate research students, and assistance from WUR to develop training and education resource material.

 The Industry Consulting Committee

-The ICC consists of eight to twelve members, including representatives from the two main stakeholder organisations (Western Sydney University and HIAL), influential leaders from tertiary education, vocation and training, government, business, communications and/or community sectors; who are committed to contributing to the Facility's objectives.
+The ICC consists of eight to twelve members, including representatives from the two main stakeholder organisations (Western Sydney University and HIA), influential leaders from tertiary education, vocation and training, government, business, communications and/or community sectors; who are committed to contributing to the Facility's objectives.
 The ICC is Chaired by Mr Graeme Smith from Protected Cropping Australia.